WaffleBoyTom/StableDiffusionDeforum/README.md

 Daily Build #2 2022-10-19

-  Fixed an issue where stills wouldn't import into COPs Fixed an issue where video input would create stills Added Int sliders to determine when to switch prompt when creating animation Added ui dialog to warn of already existing tempjson folder
+  -Fixed an issue where stills wouldn't import into COPs

+  -Fixed an issue where video input would create stills

+  -Added Int sliders to determine when to switch prompt when creating animation

+  -Added ui dialog to warn of already existing tempjson folder